Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Nothic.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/aberration
-statblock: inline
+aliases: ["Nothic"]
 ---
 # Nothic
 *Source: Monster Manual p.
-236, Curse of Strahd, Lost Mine of Phandelver, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+236, Curse of Strahd.
+Available in the Basic Rules.*

 A baleful eye peers out from the darkness, its gleam hinting at a weird intelligence and unnerving malevolence.
 Most times, a nothic is content to watch, weighing and assessing the creatures it encounters.
 When driven to violence, it uses its horrific gaze to rot the flesh from its enemies' bones.